-- 15. In the show ring, all communication between judges and handlers prior to the presentation of prizes will be through the ring master. - 16.
+- 14. Judges will not consult the show catalogue before or during the show at which they are judging. - 15.
+In the show ring, all communication between judges and handlers prior to the presentation of prizes will be through the Ringmaster. - 16.
 Judges may withhold any award if in their opinion the exhibit does not merit such an award. - 17.
-The judge, or if more than one, the panel of judges may request that the ring master show a handler a yellow or red card if they consider that there is abuse to a horse or misconduct.
+The judge, or if more than one, the panel of judges may request that the ring master show a handler a yellow or red card if they consider that there is abuse to a horse or that there is misconduct.